14 top multi-cloud management platforms for 2025 8 key steps of a cloud exit strategy

 Cloud infrastructure management processes and tools

-There is a vast array of tools to provision and manage cloud infrastructure resources.
-Cloud platform providers offer numerous performance and pricing tiers for compute, storage, networking, monitoring, analytics, AI and machine learning, and more.
-Examples of compute and storage services include AWS Elastic Compute Cloud, Simple Storage Service and Glacier; Microsoft Azure VMs, Azure Files and Blob Storage; and Google Compute Engine, Filestore and Persistent Disk.
+There's a vast array of tools to provide and manage cloud infrastructure resources.
+Cloud platform providers offer numerous performance and pricing tiers for compute, storage, networking, monitoring, analytics, AI and ML.
+Examples of compute and storage services include the following:

 More granular cloud infrastructure services address container-based workloads and serverless functions.
 Options for container management include the following:

-• Amazon Elastic Container Service, Amazon Elastic Kubernetes Service, Amazon Elastic Container Registry and AWS Fargate;
+• Amazon Elastic Container Service, Amazon Elastic Kubernetes Service, Amazon Elastic Container Registry and AWS Fargate.

-• Azure Kubernetes Service, Azure Container Registry and Azure Container Instances;
+• Azure Kubernetes Service, Azure Container Registry and Azure Container Instances.

-Other examples of cloud infrastructure automation include AWS CloudFormation, Azure Automation and Google Cloud Deployment Manager, as well as third-party options, including Chef Automate, Puppet Enterprise, Red Hat Ansible Automation Platform and VMware vRealize Automation.
+Examples of cloud infrastructure automation include AWS CloudFormation, Azure Automation and Google Cloud Deployment Manager, as well as third-party options, including Chef Automate, Puppet Enterprise, Red Hat Ansible Automation Platform and VMware vRealize Automation.

-This was last updated in July 2021
+This was last updated in October 2024

-Continue Reading About cloud infrastructure
+Continue Reading About What is cloud infrastructure?

 Dig Deeper on Cloud infrastructure design and management